Seattle's Icelandic Horse Connection in Redmond, WA.

-Just 5 minutes from WA State Route 520.
+Just 5 minutes from the end of WA State Route 520, Marymoor Park, Redmond Downtown and Redmond Town Center.

 Locals come from Bellevue, Kirkland, Issaquah, Sammamish, Bothell, Seattle, Mercer Island, Edmonds, Everett, Olympia.
 Others- CA and Alaska.

 10 minutes from Downtown Bellevue.
 20 minutes from Downtown Seattle.
-30 minutes drive from Seattle-Tacoma International Airport.
+30 minutes from Seattle-Tacoma International Airport.

 NOT OPEN TO PUBLIC.
-No visits for safety of horses, students, and neighbors.
+No visits from the public for safety of horses, students, and neighbors.
 Located in a residential area.

 Only registered students permitted on-site during class hours.
-No drive-bys allowed.
+No drive-bys or drop by visits allowed.
+Licensed and Insured LLC.

 Weekday Afternoons Only 2:00-4:30pm typically.
-NO evenings or mornings or weekends classes.
+NO evenings or mornings.
+Some weekend classes in the spring and summer.

-CLOSED for winter (Dec-Feb) when Icelandics have thick fur coats and the weather is cold and rainy.
+Partly Closed for winter (Dec-Feb) when Icelandics have thick fur and weather is cold and rainy.
+Current students or intermediate riders only.

-Open Feb- Nov when weather is better for riding outdoors.
-No classes in 90+ degree summer weather.
+Open Mar- Nov when weather is better for riding outdoors.
+No classes in 90+ degree summer or 30 degree winter weather.

-Just 5 minutes from WA State Route 520.
+Just 5 minutes from the end of WA State Route 520, Marymoor Park, Redmond Downtown and Redmond Town Center.

 Locals come from Bellevue, Kirkland, Issaquah, Sammamish, Bothell, Seattle, Mercer Island, Edmonds, Everett, Olympia.
 Others- CA and Alaska.

 10 minutes from Downtown Bellevue.
 20 minutes from Downtown Seattle.
-30 minutes drive from Seattle-Tacoma International Airport.
+30 minutes from Seattle-Tacoma International Airport.

 NOT OPEN TO PUBLIC.
-No visits for safety of horses, students, and neighbors.
+No visits from the public for safety of horses, students, and neighbors.
 Located in a residential area.

 Only registered students permitted on-site during class hours.
-No drive-bys allowed.
+No drive-bys or drop by visits allowed.
+Licensed and Insured LLC.

 Weekday Afternoons Only 2:00-4:30pm typically.
-NO evenings or mornings or weekends classes.
+NO evenings or mornings.
+Some weekend classes in the spring and summer.

-CLOSED for winter (Dec-Feb) when Icelandics have thick fur coats and the weather is cold and rainy.
+Partly Closed for winter (Dec-Feb) when Icelandics have thick fur and weather is cold and rainy.
+Current students or intermediate riders only.

-Open Feb- Nov when weather is better for riding outdoors.
-No classes in 90+ degree summer weather.
+Open Mar- Nov when weather is better for riding outdoors.
+No classes in 90+ degree summer or 30 degree winter weather.

 This is not a Community Riding School for anyone to ride.
-Our program is targeted towards Advanced Beginners or better to improve their riding on my very own thoughtfully trained Icelandic Horses.
-We will also work with Total Beginners that are dedicated and able to improve their riding skills weekly.
+Our program is targeted towards Advanced Beginners or better to improve their riding on own highly trained trail worthy Icelandic Horses.
+We will also work with Total Beginners that are dedicated and able to improve their riding skills weekly or 2x a week.
 Some wait months for a spot to open up and join us.

 Target Students who can pick up to riding Icelandics easily